auringali11/test-exercise/README.md

 ```

 ## Starting application
-Make sure you have Docker and docker-compose instlled on your device.
+Make sure you have Docker and docker-compose installed on your device.

 Run:
 ```bash